yogi-github/Kogan/README.md

 ## Support for different categories

-The Application is designed in such a way that it can be extended to support different categories with minimal code, provided that average cubic weight calculation remains the same.
+The Application is designed in such a way that it can be extended to support different categories.
+Either same calculation logic can be used or the existing logic can be overridden.